JPG Viewer & Analyzer

 Quality

 JPG quality (1-100) affects both visual fidelity and file size.
-Most images look great at 80-85% quality with significantly smaller file sizes than 100%.
+Most images look great at 80-85% quality with significantly smaller file sizes.
+Use our JPG Compressor to find the right balance.

 EXIF

 EXIF metadata contains camera settings, date/time, GPS coordinates, and more.
-While useful, it can increase file size and pose privacy risks.
+While useful for photographers, it can increase file size and pose privacy risks when sharing images online.
+Use our EXIF File Viewer for a complete raw data breakdown.

 Compression

 JPG uses lossy compression to reduce file size.
-Higher compression means smaller files but more quality loss, especially in detailed areas.
+Higher compression means smaller files but more quality loss.
+For lossless alternatives, consider converting to PNG format.

 JPG Best Practices